 Having elicited from the Scriptures the truth that there should be one loaf of bread in each assembly for the communion, there remains the problem of how and by whom that loaf should be broken.
 Generally there are two outstanding positions taken.
 One of these is that the one serving at the table should break the loaf in two or more pieces and pass all of these pieces to the assembled communicants.
 This position makes necessary this conclusion; that the breaking of the bread in the communion is an act performed solely by the one serving at the table.
 The other position is that the breaking of the bread in the communion is an act performed by every communicant.
-In my opinion this is the real issue; Is the breaking of bread an act performed by one one who "partakes" of the bread also "breaks'

-communion an act performed by every communicant in that assembly?
+In my opinion this is the real issue: Is the breaking of bread an act performed by one man only in an assembly or is the breaking of bread mentioned in the Scriptures pertaining to communion an act performed by every communicant in that assembly?
 Since the word "brake" (Matt.
 26:26) does not contain the answer to the method of breaking, there being no exclusive method of breaking inherent in the Greek word "klao," it is necessary that all of us get all the Scriptures mentioning the breaking of bread in the communion and from these Scriptures draw a conclusion.
 All of the truth on this question may not be contained in one verse.
 Remember, even if your practice is right, you may do great damage to yourself by using a foolish argument to prove it.
 I believe that the truth on this question is clearly contained in the Scriptures.
 Please study the following with an open mind.